 With the rise of new offshore outsourcing locations, companies can have better options in terms of location and services they can delegate.
-However, finding a suitable BPO company can be a daunting task to be done on their own.

-Good thing advisory services such as Outsource Accelerator is there to help them.
+It's a good thing advisory services such as Outsource Accelerator are there to help them.

 Outsource Accelerator is the most trusted source for independent information & advisory for Business Process Outsourcing (BPO).
-We have over 5,000 articles, 350+ podcast episodes, and a comprehensive directory with 2,500+ BPOs from different locations.
+We have over 5,000 articles, 400+ podcast episodes, and a comprehensive directory with 3,000+ BPOs from different locations.

-Outsource Accelerator's offerings make it easier for clients to learn about, and engage with, business process outsourcing companies worldwide.
+Outsource Accelerator's offerings make it easier for clients to learn about and engage with business process outsourcing companies worldwide.

 Want to learn more about outsourcing?
 Check out the Inside Outsourcing book as well as the Inside Outsourcing book review today!

 What is Customer Satisfaction Rating (CSAT)?
 What is customer satisfaction (CSAT)?